What Causes Condensation On Interior Walls In Colorado?

 Poor Insulation

-Wall insulation and attic insulation should shield the interiors from plunging outdoor temperatures.
-If it is working well, there should be no condensation.
-However, a lot of homes have poor insulation.
 Some had the inadequate capacity to block the flow of heat or create a thermal envelope from the beginning.
 Others naturally deteriorate over time.
 It may also be a case of bad installation or physical damage.
 By letting heat escape, the walls become sufficiently cold to trigger condensation.

 Air Drafts

-Walls, doors, and windows may develop cracks that are wide enough for air to pass through.
-The areas near the corners are particularly vulnerable without proper sealing.
-The risk of condensation increases as more humid air gets in.
 As materials shrink and expand due to extreme temperature shifts, the situation could worsen.
 You may try to check for cold drafts around your home.
 A professional can also come in and use sophisticated methods to find these by performing an energy audit.

 House Leaks

-The wetness on the walls may also come from sources beyond condensation, such as leaks around the house.
-These typically come from above, so consider the condition of your roof and gutter.
 After a storm, do a quick visual check of the shingles for damage.
 Look for discoloration on the ceiling and wet spots in the vicinity.
-If the moisture is heavily concentrated in one spot, it may be a leak rather than form condensation.
+If the moisture is heavily concentrated in one spot, it may be a leak rather than a form of condensation.

 Rising Damp